core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When receiving the new group keying materal, a group member considers the received stale Sender IDs and performs the following actions.

-* The group member MUST remove every public key associated to a stale Sender ID from its list of group members' public keys.
+* The group member MUST remove every public key associated to a stale Sender ID from its list of group members' public keys used in the group.

-* The group member MUST delete each of its Recipient Contexts whose corresponding Recipient ID is a stale Sender ID.
+* The group member MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

 After that, the group member installs the new keying material and derives the corresponding new Security Context.